Democratic Presidential Candidate Accuses Fox News Of Taking Its Marching Orders From The White House

 — Sharon Nelson (@snelsonagain) April 29, 2019

 The redacted version of Special Counsel Robert Mueller’s Russia report also detailed what some saw as an unethical relationship between Trump and Fox News, with the White House reportedly considering reaching out to Fox News to dictate what should be cut from an interview Trump gave to the network.
-It was not clear if the Trump administration followed through, or if Fox News made any changes as the behest of the White House.
+It was not clear if the Trump administration followed through, or if Fox News made any changes at the behest of the White House.
 As The Inquisitr noted, the revelation was met with criticism from media critics, who said that Fox News would amount to state-run media if it were true.